Clinical Trials

 • Can be translated or transcribed.”

-If you are unsure whether a trial will require IBC approval, please send the Sponsor Protocol to the IU IBC Office at IBC@iu.edu for guidance.
+If you are unsure whether a trial will require IBC approval, please send the Sponsor Protocol to the Office for Research Compliance, Research Safety Office at IBC@iu.edu for guidance.

 Required Training